logar16/ScavengerWorld/README.md

 If the unit is holding an item, the item can influence whatever action the unit takes for better or for worse.

 ## TODOs
+Reorganize to be
+Console App, ScavengerWorld class library, ScavengerPlayerAI class library, external client server

+So when launching Console App, it uses the ScavengerWorld and the default ScavengerPlayerAI libraries to run the thing.
+If using the external client server, we will still use ScavengerWorld to run the simulation but will depend on remote client for the player AI.

 1. Test printout to visualize
 	- Currently works but it would be nice to have more detailed visualization to improve understandability.